Wadden Sea Centre: Tours

-The center offers tours to the Wadden Sea (including oyster tours) and the neighboring island of Mandø.
+The centre offers tours to the Wadden Sea (including oyster tours) and the neighboring island of Mandø.

 Architecture

 The building was designed by Danish architect Dorte Mandrup and was named Danish Building of the Year in 2017 by a committee of Denmark's top architects.
-The center is the built in cooperation with Esbjerg Municipality, the A.P.
+The centre is the built in cooperation with Esbjerg Municipality, the A.P.
 Møller Fund, Arbejdsmarkedets Feriefond, Danish Outdoor Council, Louis Petersens Legat, Augustinus Fonden and Realdania.